dcruzp/dls-endpoint/PBI_PTO.md

 ### Type Generic and Metadata added at database for this functionality

- This records are news in TypeGeneric table in Database, and are use for represent the status of PTO request
+ This records are news in TypeGeneric table in Database, and are use for represent the types of Holidays.

 |TypeGenericId                        | EntityMetadataId                    | Code     |   Name          |
 | ------------------------------------| ------------------------------------|----------|-----------------|
 |9AA5A59A-3969-4ADC-9798-03B656F21E9A |2E2170B2-10F1-409E-8FA9-7461D7E39BDD |HDW       |Holiday WeekDay  |